1. Safety first!

 3. Invest in practical and comfortable clothing

 The threads you wear for your commute will largely depend on the distance you’re travelling, the type of bike you’re riding and even the uniform policy at your workplace.
 Of course this is going to vary by season, but as mentioned above you should introduce reflective gear where possible.
 For longer commutes you might go all out and wear lycra, but for inter-city cycling and a relaxed work policy, jeans and a fresh tshirt might be enough.
-We’re in love with the Commuter Range by Levis, they offer some of the best looking technical cycling clothing available.
+Check out this list of the best commuter clothing.

 4. Always secure your bike